 Our Team has a passion and commitment for world Indigenous performance.
 Our combined experience ensures artistic and organizational excellence.

 Red Sky Performance is at the forefront of contemporary Indigenous performance in Canada and worldwide.

 Touring since 2003, we have garnered critical acclaim both at home and abroad.
 Since our inception, we have proudly delivered close to 3,000 performances across Canada, including international performances in 21 countries on four continents.

-Executive & Artistic Director of Red Sky, Sandra Laronde, O.M.C., B.A.
+Executive & Artistic Director of Red Sky, Sandra Laronde, M.S.C, OOnt, O.M.C., B.A.
 (Hon), Hon.
 LL.D is originally from the Teme-Augama-Anishinaabe (People of the Deep Water) in Temagami, northern Ontario and based in Toronto.
-A highly accomplished innovator and leader in arts and culture, Sandra has conceived, developed, produced, and disseminated award-winning productions that are Indigenous, multinational, multi and inter-disciplinary, and intergenerational in scope.
-Sandra creates exceptional new work and programming that raises the artistic ceiling of contemporary Indigenous artistry, and contributes to building vibrant Indigenous communities across Canada and worldwide.
+A highly accomplished innovator and leader in arts and culture, Sandra has conceived, developed, produced, and disseminated award-winning productions that are Indigenous, multi and inter-disciplinary, and intergenerational in scope.
+Sandra consistently creates exceptional original new work that elevates Indigenous artistry and contributes to the vibrancy of Canada and the world.

 Click here for Sandra Laronde's full biography.